 Osaka ended up on our itinerary as a more affordable solution to staying in Kyoto, whose temples and shrines we wanted to visit in the peak of the cherry blossom season.
 We stayed in Osaka for 4 nights, making day trips to Kyoto and Nara, but ultimately we got to enjoy the city more than we expected, considering it our temporary home, and deciding on first soaking in the atmosphere and then sightseeing when we felt like it.
 Osaka Station and its surrounding buildings, shopping malls and streets became our base from where we'd start off in the morning and then return to in the evening.

 Osaka is a huge city, with 19 million inhabitants in the metropolitan area, making it the second largest city in Japan by daytime, and third largest by nighttime after Tokyo and Yokohama.
 Knowing that, and thinking about how much we roamed all around Tokyo, I feel like we at the same time barely scratched the surface of Osaka and got to experience the vibe of the town pretty well.
-We visited the touristy Osaka Castle, but also had late night tea and cookies at Starbucks on Osaka Station, taking in the bird views of the arriving and departing trains, going through the magazines on offer and using their WiFi, just like the local youth did; we queued for an hour for one of the best okonomiyaki in town, and had udon in a place where two sumo fighters were having their dinner; we had French toast for breakfast in a cute cafe under squeaky railway, and a ramen in a joint where people were so drunk that they would fall on the floor and then not get up for a couple of minutes (and it felt safe all the same); we passed through lively Dotonbori in the evening- an attack on the senses with its flashy signs and countless restaurants, and marveled at a city skyline from the rooftop of Umeda Sky Building.
+We visited the touristy Osaka Castle, but also had late night tea and cookies at Starbucks in the Osaka Station, taking in the bird views of the arriving and departing trains, going through the magazines on offer and using their WiFi, just like the local youth did; we queued for an hour for one of the best okonomiyaki in town, and had udon in a place where two sumo fighters were having their dinner; we had French toast for breakfast in a cute cafe under squeaky railway, and a ramen in a joint where people were so drunk that they would fall on the floor and then not get up for a couple of minutes (and it felt safe all the same); we passed through lively Dotonbori in the evening- an attack on the senses with its flashy signs and countless restaurants, and marveled at a city skyline from the rooftop of Umeda Sky Building.
 As more as I'm getting to know and learn about Japan, I'm realizing that it's the experiences that stick with you the most.

 We discovered a breakfast place called Afternoon Tea on our second day, located in the Grand Front shopping mall, just next to the Osaka Station.
 They had scones (!), a crumbly little pastry served with jam and clotted cream, that grew close to our hearts almost ten years ago in England, and even though we tried to recreate it a couple of times at home, it wasn't quite the same.
 It wasn't the same in Osaka either, but we loved it still, enjoying it with a view of busy Osaka streets.
 With a risk of sounding like a consumerist, I (actually, both of us) loved browsing the shops of Grand Front- and this is coming from a person that at home tries to avoid shopping malls as much as she can- finding them soulless, crowded and impossible to breathe in (not a fan of dry air condition air).
 But the shops there were actually a careful selection of Japanese design homeware, cosmetics, sport, clothing, jewelry, and most importantly- stationery.
 For a stationery geek that I am, there is no place quite like Japan to get stocked on cute/beautiful (hedgehog print!) letter sets and cards, (polar bear print) washi tape and (asparagus and toast on a plate) memo blocs, (cute animals) stick markers and (Shinkansen themed) writing paper.